shahmir12345/AI-vs-Human-Tic-Tac-Toe-Research/README.md

 # AI vs Human: Tic-Tac-Toe Research
-This project focuses on comparing various game-playing techniques, specifically between AI algorithms and human decision-making, using the Tic-Tac-Toe game as a testing platform.
+This Research focuses on comparing various game-playing techniques, specifically between AI algorithms and human decision-making, using the Tic-Tac-Toe game as a testing platform.

 In the initial phase, a basic comparison is made between AI and human performance, where AI is shown to be faster and more accurate, while human performance is more variable.
 Following this, a detailed table compares the speed, intelligence, and adaptability of different methods used in the game.